 It’s not easy to find low-risk instruments that can beat 3%.
-Parking my cash in a high-interest deposit account might come close but it’s not quite there.
+Parking my cash in a high-interest deposit account or fixed deposit account might come close but it’s not quite there.
 Heck, even the CPF OA interest rate is only 2.5%.

 I am seriously considering moving more money to my SA for a safer 4% interest rate, and moving some of my savings into investments to even out that not-so-stellar-after-all savings account interest rate.

 What will YOU do to hedge against inflation?
 Tell us in the comments.